aetheryx/thesis/doc/primary.typ

 For the Java monorepo, the experiment indicated that Hyperdisks resulted in a considerable degradation in build time.
 The reason why the Java monorepo behaves differently is because it does not use locally-attached disks for the build output directories.
 When modifying the configuration for the Java monorepo to align with the other monorepos, it behaves the same way as the Go and Web monorepos, meaning no impact is observed between the disk configurations.
 It is unclear whether the deviating configuration for the Java monorepo is intentional.
 Effectively, the Java monorepo currently observes a 13.5% increase in build duration for the PD-equivalent Hyperdisk configuration, and a 30.3% increase for the minimum Hyperdisk configuration.
 However, these degradations can be mitigated if the configuration is modified.

 To conclude, build performance is minimally affected by migrating from Persistent Disks to Hyperdisks for the majority of Uber's monorepos, due to the fact that their build output directories are not stored on network-attached disks.
 The Java monorepo is an exception, where a 30.3% increase in build duration was observed for the minimum Hyperdisk configuration.
 However, the Java monorepo can be reconfigured to behave the same way as the other monorepos, in which case it would not observe a degradation in build time.

-// The definition of _primary workloads_ is as follows: as previously mentioned, the  These environments allow engineers to perform many different tasks, as any software engineer does.
-By _primary workloads_, we specifically investigate the most commonly performed tasks by engineers, focusing on their core workflow.

-// Specifically, the primary workloads selected for investigation are build performance, IDE operations and git latency.
-Each of these workloads are individually investigated in this chapter, yielding data that is statistically analyzed.
-At the end of the chapter, the analysis is used to draw conclusions, combined with the context of the goal.